 href='https://fonts.googleapis.com/css?family=Roboto:100,900|Material+Icons'>

-This is the modern and correct approach for loading CSS and applying it immediately using preload.
+</noscript>This is the modern and correct approach for loading CSS and applying it immediately using preload.
+For more on how to properly enqueue CSS and JavaScript in WordPress, check out the dedicated guide.

 What about preloading JavaScript?

-The following example is taken from a Google article and shows that preloading JavaScript that is loaded in advance is done slightly differently.
-You need to set the src
+The following example is taken from a Google article and shows that applying preloaded JavaScript is done slightly differently.
+For scripts that are not critical, consider lazy loading JavaScript instead.

-attribute of the file and add it to the DOM:
+To apply a preloaded script, you need to set the src attribute and add it to the DOM:

 <link rel="preload" href="used-later.js" as="script">